themecloud/dockstack/README.md

 #DockStack

-DockStack is a Docker ambassador based on SmartStack http://nerds.airbnb.com/smartstack-service-discovery-cloud/.
+DockStack is a Docker ambassador based on [Smartstack](http://nerds.airbnb.com/smartstack-service-discovery-cloud/).
 It uses zookeeper or etcd (WIP) as discovery service.

 DockStack is composed of two tools:
-- Nerve, a service registration daemon that performs health checks https://github.com/airbnb/nerve
+- [Nerve](https://github.com/airbnb/nerve), a service registration daemon that performs health checks
-- Synapse, a transparent service discovery framework that proxyfies the connections.
-It uses HAProxy to proxy the connections https://github.com/airbnb/synapse
+- [Synapse](https://github.com/airbnb/nerve), a transparent service discovery framework that proxyfies the connections.
+It uses HAProxy to proxy the connections.

 ## Why ?